zikani03/jdbi-utils/README.md

 ## Building, Using

-Use Maven 3 to compile and install the library to your local maven repo:
+The project is not yet available via the central repository so you have to clone/download the files and install the library to your local maven repo.
+Use the following commands:

 ```
 $ git clone https://github.com/zikani03/jdbi-utils.git